 The Governance & Ethics Committee meets at least twice a year.

-The Compensation Committee consists of three members appointed by the Board of Directors.
+The Compensation Committee consists of three members appointed by the Board of Directors, all of whom are independent.
 As of May 24, 2016, the members of the Compensation Committee are:

 - Gérard Lamarche, Chairman.